How Much Does an Exterminator Cost? (Average Prices for 20+ Pests)

 Arachnids (such as spiders, scorpions, and ticks) can be both an indoor and outdoor problem.
 The biggest risk is their bite or sting, which can result in nasty side effects – especially if you have an allergy.
 Only a few select species are actually venomous enough to pose a threat to your or your pets.

-In the case of ticks, Lyme disease is a serious concern if bitten by a tick.
+In the case of ticks, Lyme disease is a serious bite concern.
 Treating arachnids will usually run up to $500, depending on the particular species involved.

 Bees and Wasps